 This idea of taking a well-known event and trying to look at it in a different way reminded me of Extremely Loud and Incredibly Close, but that book seemed like it was trying so hard to be cutting-edge and all that.
 This book, on the other hand, just worked.
 It all seemed so natural and so true; it wasn’t cutesy or contrived.

-This book isn’t one that is easily summed up in a few paragraphs.
+This Book Thief isn’t one that is easily summed up in a few paragraphs.
 But the writing is gorgeous, the story compelling, and the final impact of the book is powerful.
 Nothing I say about this book will give it the credit it deserves, except to say that you all ought to read it.
 You really really ought to read it.